Fuel Tank, Lines and Pump

 TOO SMALL and won't deliver

 enough fuel to the regulator and the injectors.
-You MUST USE the 5/16"
+I recommend 5/16" for

 using AN connectors or braided hose